 Wired: The UConn wired network will give you the fastest connection and does not require authentication.
-If a network jack in your area does not work or is blocked with a small plug, contact the ITS Help Center to have it activated.
+If a network jack in your area does not work or is blocked with a small plug, contact the ITS Technology Support Center to have it activated.

 Wireless: You can connect to the wireless network three ways: